 The Shipping Process

 Some goods may need documentation — export declarations, seafood tags, and hazardous goods all have their own rules.
 Your shipping and receiving software needs to account for these factors.
-Make sure your WMS can alert you of or produce these necessary documents.
+Make sure your warehouse management software (WMS) can alert you of or produce these necessary documents.

-The dimensions and weight of orders might matter, as well.
+The dimensions and weight of orders matter too.
 Your system needs to measure weight and dimensions before shipping occurs.
-An inline scale and dimensioner solution integrated into your warehouse and WMS allows the cargo to continuously move while you capture that data.
+An inline scale and dimensioner solution integrated into your warehouse and WMS allows cargo to continuously move while you capture that data.
 This is crucial for speedy and accurate delivery.